iamdcj/javascripts/core/asynchronicity/promises/README.md

 ### Handling Promises

-Once we create a new promise, we are going to want to handle whatever is returned further down the line.
-In order to do this successfully, it is good to know the lifecycle and the possible outcomes for every promise we create.
+Once we create a new promise, we are going to want to handle whatever is returned further down the line (the object).
+In order to do this successfully, it is good to know the lifecycle and the possible outcomes for every promise we create;

 #### The [States](states) of a `Promise`